amirahnasihah/contact-manager-app-context-api/notes/README.md

 }, [contacts]);
 ```

-This `useEffect` hook retrieves, get or bring (something) back the data from the local storage using the key `LOCAL_STORAGE_KEY` and parses it from a string representation to a JavaScript object.
+This `useEffect` hook retrieves/get/bring (`something`) back the data from the local storage using the key `LOCAL_STORAGE_KEY` and parses it from a string representation to a JavaScript object.
 The hook is triggered to run only when the `contacts` data changes, as specified by the dependency array `[contacts]`.

-The second code:
+2. The second code:

 ```javascript
 useEffect(() => {